 In 2012, Founder Briana Sherrer moved from Minnesota to Texas.
-She volunteered for rescue organizations and wanted to continue fostering pets in her new home.
-That’s when she learned of the overpopulation in Texas shelters.
+She had volunteered for a rescue organization in Minnesota and wanted to continue fostering pets in her new home.
+That’s when she discovered of the severe overpopulation of unwanted animals in Texas shelters.

-With Briana’s rescue contacts in Minnesota, she focused primarily on transporting code red or medical need pets to Minnesota with most of them being adopted prior to arriving to their rescue.
+With Briana’s rescue contacts in Minnesota, we focused primarily on transporting code red or medical need pets to Minnesota and Wisconsin with many of them being adopted prior to arriving to their rescue.

-Passport for Paws started out as a few dogs per month to one state, and now, the rescue is transporting nearly 70 animals per month to various states.
+Passport For Paws began by helping a few dogs per month get out from Texas shelters, and now, the rescue is transporting an average of 70 animals monthly to Minnesota and Wisconsin.
 The organization’s network of fosters and transporters are completely volunteer-based and vital to Passport for Paw’s growth and success.